goravel/docs/the-basics/session.md

 ### Deleting Data

 The `Forget` method can be used to remove a piece of data from the session.
-If you would like to remove all data from the session, you may use the `Flush` method:
+If you would like to remove all data from the session, you can use the `Flush` method:

 ```go
 ctx.Request().Session().Forget("username", "email")